ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-6-polymorphism.rst

 - At compile time, methods in or inherited by the **declared type** determine the correctness of a non-static method call.

 - At run-time, the method in the **actual object type** is executed for a non-static method call.
 This is called **polymorphism**.

+- For static methods, *only* the declared type is used to determine what method to execute.